Gravwell Accelerators#

 Fulltext Arguments#

-The fulltext accelerator supports a few options which allow for refining the types of data that is indexed and removing fields that incur significant storage overhead but may not help much at query time.
+The fulltext accelerator supports a few options for refining the types of data that are indexed and removing fields that incur significant storage overhead but may not help much at query time.

 Argument